This post may contain affiliate links. Read our disclosure policy here.

 Fluffy Blueberry Lemon Pancakes

-- lemon: just a teaspoon or two of fresh lemon zest, adds so much flavor to the pancakes.
+- Lemon: a teaspoon or two, form one lemon, adds so much flavor to the batter.

 Fresh or Frozen Blueberries?